cid-harvard/subnational-playbooks/README.md

   you run virtual computers on top of your actual one that you can run a separate operating system on, allowing you to install the atlas in its own contained environment instead of polluting your computer.
-  - **Vagrant**: http://www.vagrantup.com/downloads.html .
+  - **Vagrant 1.8.1+**: http://www.vagrantup.com/downloads.html .
 Vagrant lets you
-  create, automate, tear down and manage virtualized environments (that run on Virtualbox).
+  create, automate, tear down and manage virtualized environments (that run on Virtualbox in our case, but can also use other providers like docker, aws, etc).
-  - **Ansible**: Install ansible globally with `sudo pip install ansible` (or use easy_install instead of pip).
+  - **Ansible 2.0.1+**: Install ansible globally with `sudo pip install ansible` (or use easy_install instead of pip).
 Ansible automates installation of software packages and creation of configuration files, so you don’t have to manually install all the little components that are required to get the atlas to work.